Louis-Finegan/Weather-api-Openweathermap-bash/README.md

 Writen in Linux Ubuntu 20.04.2 LTS.

-This App is design to be used in the bash terminal.
+This App is designed to be used in the bash terminal.
 Provides information on weather data taken from "https://openweathermap.org/".
 Provides weather data at a given location.